-Determine location for plant carefully as it is hard to relocate once planted.
-It can also be planted in a very large pot.
-Prefers sun but can also handle partial shade to retain moisture.
+Determine the location for planting carefully as it is hard to relocate once planted.
+It can also be planted in a very large pot, which for some may be preferable as it spreads rather rapidly.
+Horseradish prefers sun but can also handle partial shade to retain moisture.
 Soil preference for horseradish has neutral pH and is moist and silty with good drainage.

 Plant root cutting in spring as soon as soil can be worked.
-Dig hole 12″ deep and fill with compost.
-Plant root cutting 4″ – 5″ below the soil at a 45 degree angle and cover lightly with mulch.
-If planting more than one, space 30″ apart.
+Dig a hole twelve inches deep and fill with compost.
+Plant your root cuttings four to five inches below the soil at a 45 degree angle and cover lightly with mulch.
+If planting more than one, space thirty inches apart.

-Remove weeds as plant emerges.
+Remove weeds as your plants emerge.
 Keep moist in late summer to prevent roots from drying out.
-Fertilize lightly as needed in the spring using a 5-10-10 balance.
+Fertilize lightly as needed in the spring using a 5-10-10 fertilizer.
 Most root development occurs in the cooler fall months.

 Some recommend allowing an entire year for establishment prior to harvest.
-Harvest the roots after frost has killed all of the leaves back through the winter.
+Harvest the roots after frost has killed all of the leaves back in the early winter.
 Leave smaller roots behind to continue growth the following year.